samtron1412/docs/physics/physics-term.md

 An electrical insulator is a material whose internal electric charges do not flow freely; very little electric current will flow through it under the influence of an electric field.

+## Dielectric

+A dielectric (or dielectric material) is an electrical insulator that can be polarized by an applied electric field.
+- When a dielectric is placed in an electric field, electric charges do not flow through the material as they do in a electrical conductor, but only slightly shift from their average equilibrium positions causing dielectric polarization.